sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 We are going to send a device telemetry message using the test application seen in the folder 'deviceclient'.

-This application needs the device connection string tom create a secure connection.
+This application needs the device connection string to create a secure connection (to prevent checking in the connection string into version control).

 Please add the following environment variable on your development machine:

 * key: ASADEVICECLIENT
 * value: HostName=sql-reference-test-ih.azure-devices.net;DeviceId=testdevice;SharedAccessKey=KEY=

-*Note*: Start the development tool only after this variable is added so it is read by the tooling.
+*Note*: Start the development tool (Visual Studio) only after this variable is added so it is read by the tooling.

 ### Send a telemetry message

 To send a device telemetry message, start the test C# device client application seen in the folder 'deviceclient' in Visual Studio.

-Run it.
+Run it unchanged.

 See that the connection string is read.